-What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
+What you must pay when Services that are covered for you you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: You pay \$0 for each PCP visit and for each Physician services specialist visit.
-Diagnostic tests (like lab tests) You pay \$0.
-X-ray, radium, and isotope therapy including technician See the Outpatient materials and services diagnostic tests and therapeutic services and supplies section below.
+Covered services include, but are not limited to: You pay \$20 for each Physician services PCP visit and for each specialist visit.
+You pay \$20.
+Diagnostic tests (like lab tests) See the Outpatient X-ray, radium, and isotope therapy including technician diagnostic tests and materials and services therapeutic services and supplies section below.
 You pay \$0 for items Surgical dressings covered by Medicare.
-Splints, casts, and other devices used to reduce fractures You pay \$0 for items and dislocations covered by Medicare.
-Prosthetics and orthotics devices (other than dental) that You pay \$0. replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices You pay \$0.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You pay \$20.
+You pay \$20 for items Splints, casts, and other devices used to reduce fractures and covered by Medicare. dislocations You pay \$0.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices You pay \$0.
+Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition You pay \$20.
+Physical therapy, speech therapy, and occupational therapy